 How to Read Your Credit Report: Red Flags and Errors You Should Dispute

 Your personal credit can play a critical role in your livelihood, as it may impact how creditors, landlords, insurers, and employers view you.
-Knowing how to read a credit report, as well as dispute and correct inaccuracies, can help you stay on top of your finances, keep your credit score in good shape, and know what changes to make to reach your financial goals faster.
+Knowing how to read a credit report, detect any red flags, as well as dispute and correct inaccuracies, can help you stay on top of your finances, keep your credit score in good shape, and know what changes to make to reach your financial goals faster.

 A credit report is an ever-evolving history of your financial past.
 Here’s what you need to know to dig into yours.

 In This Article

 - What Is a Credit Report and What Does it Show

 - Who Can Access Your Report and How They Use It

 - How Your Credit Report Relates to Credit Score

 - How to Dispute Inaccuracies on Your Report